8 Best Renters Insurance Companies in Texas of 2026

 This makes it a desirable option for renters looking for comprehensive coverage at a great price.

-For those who are looking for even more savings, Allstate also offers a discount for home renters insurance in Texas.
+For even more savings, Allstate also offers a discount for home renters insurance in Texas.

 Apartment dwellers can save up to 10% on their renters insurance premiums by choosing Allstate.

-With so many savings opportunities, it's no wonder that Allstate is one of the most popular choices for renters insurance in Texas.
+With so many savings opportunities, it's no wonder Allstate is one of Texas's most popular choices for renters insurance.

 In addition, if your rental is damaged due to a covered peril like fire and you can’t live there because the place needs to be rebuilt, your standard insurance policy will cover temporary living expenses.

-These include hotel or motel stays, meals eaten at restaurants, and many more.
+These include hotel or motel stays, restaurant meals, and many more.

 Read a full Allstate renters insurance review.